kelzenberg/code-challenge-poll/fe/README.md

 - SSR features not used
   - Use SvelteKit's `load` function to fetch data on the server side
 - Test don't run out-of-the-box
+- Answer selector on `/answers` is bugged as it doesn't always select the correct question

 ### Missed accomplishments/potential improvements